From the Editor

 Remember, Everyone’s Feeling It.
 If you are feeling the strain from the hits our economy has taken this year, remember that you’re not alone.
 In particular, bear in mind what one of our interviewees for our cover feature—Gary Price, chief executive officer of the Dental Trade Alliance—brought to our attention.
 It’s during times like these that public and private programs to help those less fortunate than us receive the dental care that they need are in jeopardy of losing funding.
 Whenever and however possible, it’s important for dental professionals to continue their altruistic and humanitarian endeavors to ensure that those with limited or restricted access to oral healthcare can receive the dentistry they so desperately need.
 For those of us who have been around for a while, we have weathered other financial downturns and we always have come out on top.
 We need patience and perseverance but this too will pass.

-We hope you enjoy this issue and find that it stimulates your examination of how direct-to-consumer marketing of dental products and procedures could impact your practice and your patients.
-We also hope you consider it a fitting continuation of our coverage of marketing within the dental industry overall.
+We hope you enjoy this issue and find that it lends some insight into—if not comfort about—the current economic climate and how it has been affecting the dental industry, your practice, and your purchasing/buying habits.
 Please send us your feedback to firstname.lastname@example.org.
 As always, your thoughts, opinions, and reactions are our motivations to continually enhance our clinical content and coverage of today’s topics of interest.
 Thank you for reading and, most of all, thank you for your continued support.